Javonte Williams Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 - He has handled 78, or 41.5%, of his team's 188 rushing attempts this season.

-- The Broncos have called a pass in 59.7% of their plays from scrimmage this year while staying on the ground 40.3% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Broncos have run 59.7% passing plays and 40.3% rushing plays this season.
+They rank 22nd in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Cowboys.